"Then we who are alive and remain

 Various peoples evolved their own versions of Elysium.
 The Germans and Scandinavians had their Valhalla.
 The American Indians had their Happy Hunting Grounds.
 The eastern Buddhists have Nirvana, which offers the dubious promise of "the extinction of all desire and personality."
 Interestingly, the Western, professing Christian heaven is more similar to the original Greek concept.

 Growing up in the Church of England, I never questioned the idea that one day we would go to heaven, although it was never proved from the Scriptures.
-What a shock I received when I first started listening to The World Tomorrow radio broadcast on Radio Caroline in 1966!
+What a shock I received when I first started listening to The World Tomorrow radio broadcast in 1966!
 I learned for the first time, after fifteen years of church attendance, that Christ will come from heaven to be with us, rather than the other way around.

 The Kingdom of God